-The "Gesellschaft mit beschränkter Haftung" or as it is shortly called GmbH, is considered an equivalent to a limited liability company or German LLC, and is the most widely used corporate form in Germany.
-Another corporate form is the Aktiengesellschaft (AG).
-In Germany, the GmbH can be established relatively simple and quick.
+The Gesellschaft mit beschränkter Haftung or GmbH, is considered an equivalent to a limited liability company (German LLC), and is the most widely used legal form in Germany.
+The GmbH can be established quite simple and quick.
 Shareholders may be either German residents or foreign, natural or legal persons.

-- Drafting the Articles of the Association
+- Drafting the Articles of Association

 - Registration with the Commercial Register

-- Registration with the Trade Office.
+- Registration with the Trade Office

-A share capital of just EUR 1.00 is sufficient enough to establish an "Unternehmergesellschaft (haftungsbeschränkt)" also known as "entrepreneurial company (with limited liability)".
+A share capital of just EUR 1 is sufficient to establish an Unternehmergesellschaft (haftungsbeschränkt) or UG also known as entrepreneurial company (with limited liability).
 The UG must accumulate a reserve at a legally prescribed level.
-As soon as it is possible to form share capital to the amount of EUR 25,000.00, the UG can be registered as a GmbH in Germany with the help of a specialized GmbH lawyer.
+As soon as it is possible to form share capital to the amount of EUR 25,000, the UG can be registered as a GmbH in Germany with the help of a specialized business attorney for LLCs.

 The general manager of a GmbH in Germany is responsible for the company’s daily business.
 He/She is appointed by the shareholders’ meeting and can also be dismissed by the same at any time.
-The general manager of a German GmbH must be a natural person.
+The general manager of a German LLC must be a natural person.
 However, it is not necessary for the general manager to be a German citizen.
 In general, no proof of residency in Germany has to be provided.
 It is mandatory, nonetheless, to provide a German address, which has to function as the address for services to the GmbH.

 If the company employs more than 2,000 people, there is an obligation to form a supervisory board under the Co-determination Act.
 Detailed regulations on the composition of the supervisory board of a GmbH in Germany can be found there.

 The shareholders in a GmbH are free to create further entities by the means of the Articles of Association.
 Their authority can also be determined relatively free.
 For example, the shareholder’s duties can be outsourced or certain transactions by the general manager can be made dependent upon the shareholders’ approval.
 An advisory board can be equipped with expert third parties or lawyers, who mostly assume advisory roles.